rsm-gh/WGen/README.md

 * It allows to highly customize the words generation.
 * For boosting the performance,there are many intesting concepts in the structure of the software:
     * The generation is splitted in chunks and executed in multi-processing tasks.
-    * The code for generating the words is dinamycally generated.
-In other words, WGen generates the minimal code customized for your need and it executes it.
+    * The code for generating the words dynamically generated.
+WGen generates the minimal for your need and it executes it.
 * It allows to display in realtime the progress of the execution thanks to a web socket based communication with the multiprocessing tasks.